paulwrubel/stroll/README.md

 > This stop feels different.
 You are overcome with energy!
 In this sudden surge, you find yourself unable to hold back from sharing your progress with the world!
 Since you know no one would understand the true meaning on your abstract tallies in your notes, you decide to take it upon yourself to translate your step count into something you *know* the world appreciates: Unicode.

-The `y` stop represents a stop to yell on your stroll.
-This stop takes the current notebook page's value, and outputs the Unicode codepoint corresponding to that number.
+The `y` stop represents a point to yell on your stroll.
+This point takes the current notebook page's value, and outputs the Unicode codepoint corresponding to that number.

 ### Cardinal Directions